-Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2024-2025 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2021-2022 academic year costs of attendance will be available:
+Check here if your institution's 2024-2025 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2024-2025 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board
+G1 Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2024-2025 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-First-Year Undergraduates

-PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS First-Year Undergraduates Tuition: \$57,075 \$57,075

-Tuition: \$50,784 \$50,784

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS First-Year Undergraduates

 Tuition: In-district

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

-Tuition: Non-resident alien
+Tuition: Non-resident

-FOR ALL INSTITUTIONS
+FOR ALL INSTITUTIONS First-Year Undergraduates

-Required Fees \$792 \$792
+Required Fees: \$828 \$828

-Room and Board (on-campus): \$10,221 \$10,221
+Food and housing (on-campus): \$10,728 \$10,728

-Room Only (on-campus): \$5,040 \$5,040
+Housing Only (on-campus): \$5,091 \$5,091

-Board Only (on-campus meal plan): \$5,181 \$5,181
+Food Only (on-campus meal plan): \$5.637 \$5.637

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and food and housing fee (if your college cannot provide separate tuition and food and housing fees):